• Skip to primary navigation

 They looked peaceful and motionless from afar, but as we approached, the hard work of making a living off the land became ever more evident.
 Stacks of wood and feed framed by tractor tracks tunneling into the mud told tales of South Tyrolean sweat and toil.
 Winter was coming.

 Stands of pine and larch eventually overcame the verdant greenery as we began winding up the mountainside.
-The sun’s rays fragmenting through the canopy no longer warded off the morning chill.
+The sun’s rays fragmenting through the canopy no longer eased the morning chill.
 That was fine by us.
 The steepening trail kicked on our own furnaces.
 Catching a cool breeze was now welcome.

 We chatted with a few other guests along the way.
 For many, Hotel Quelle was their destination of choice each year.
 This didn’t come as a surprise.
 The genuine hospitality, novel amenities, abundance of activities and warm ambiance of Hotel Quelle fosters a feeling of belonging that is rare in our experience.